 Need help interpreting your answers or going further?
 We’ve gathered a few tools to support your reflection.

 Not sure about your collaboration or how to answer the reflexive questions?
-Contact the Human Rights Committee.
+Contact the Ethics Committee on Human Rights and Research Security.

 UHasselt is committed to not collaborate with any organisation that is involved in serious human rights violations.
 Certain regions require heightened attention and scrutiny due to structural or geopolitical risks.